-September is traditionally a month that cancer organizations focus some attention on childhood cancer.
+September is traditionally a month that cancer organizations focus some attention on children’s cancer.
 There are events for raising research money and general awareness.
-There are also activities focused on educating people about different types of childhood cancer, treatment options, and how to be a good caregiver to your sick child.
+There are also activities focused on educating people about different types of children’s cancer, treatment options, and how to be a good caregiver to your sick child.

 How to Help Your Child Cope with a Friend’s Cancer Diagnosis

 Friends are an important part of any cancer journey, especially that of a child.
 Friends can provide a sense of normalcy, comfort, and distraction for children getting cancer treatments.
 But, it can be especially challenging for young people to navigate a friend’s cancer diagnosis and the changes that might occur.
 Here is some information to share with your child that can help.

 Spend time together if you can.
 Try hard to be yourself and to treat your friend the same as always.
 Remember that despite having cancer, looking different, or feeling tired, your friend is still the same person you have always enjoyed being with.
 It might be scary or a little awkward at first, but your friend needs this.